Best walking treadmills 2025: Get moving with these handpicked treadmills

 How we test the best walking treadmills

-Our reviewers.
-We know a lot about the best walking treadmills — we use them all the time at Live Science.
-By its very nature, a writer's job requires spending long hours in front of a computer's screen.
-We are all seasoned gym rats, passionate hikers or otherwise very active people, so naturally we dread the effects of such a sedentary lifestyle on our health and well-being.
-Under-desk treadmills help us clock in the steps without leaving the house and they keep us fit no matter the circumstances.
+Under-desk treadmills help us clock in the steps without leaving the house and keep fit no matter the circumstances.
 We have used these exercise machines since the moment they appeared on the market, and throughout the years we must have tested more than two dozen different models.
 You can trust our verdicts — we know what works and what does not deserve your hard-earned money.

-However, we know that everyone has different needs and preferences, which is why we test all walking treadmills to the exact same standard, either in our purpose-built testing center or at home.
+However, we also know that everyone has different needs and preferences, which is why we test all walking treadmills to the exact same standard, either in our purpose-built testing center or at home.
 After spending at least a day on each treadmill, we rank it across the following categories:

 Back to the top ⤴